semgrep/semgrep-docs/docs/semgrep-code/overview.md

 ## Findings

 Semgrep AppSec Platform displays Semgrep Code's findings.
-Additionally, Semgrep AppSec Platform allows you to:
+Additionally, the platform allows you to:

 * Triage findings
 * Send alerts and notifications or create tickets to track findings identified by Semgrep Code